Wolfmyths/Genshin-Stopwatch/README.md

 + The program needs `save.txt` and `config.ini` to start, so if there isn't one in the directory create a text file with the same name or redownload the program.
 + Genshin Stopwatch only works on `Windows`.
 + Check `config.ini` and make sure it looks similar to when you downloaded the program.
-+ If notifications aren't working, go to `action center` and `manage notifications`. `Focus assist settings` can disable notifications when they happen under certain conditions.
++ If notifications aren't working on windows, go to `action center` and `manage notifications`. `Focus assist settings` can disable notifications when they happen under certain conditions.
 + If you upgraded from a version below 1.4 to 1.4+ but kept your `save.txt` and `settings.txt` the same, then you have outdated save/setting file formats.
 Please see [save/settings rewrite](https://github.com/Wolfmyths/Genshin-Stopwatch/releases/tag/V1.4) if you want to keep your settings/stopwatches

 ## Does this program run on system startup?

-Yes!
+**For Windows:** Yes!
 But you have to do a couple steps to do so, follow the instructions below.

 ### How to run program on system startup:
 1. Create a shortcut of the .exe